fkarg/fkarg.github.io/staged/brain-work.md

 ### Useful Tips
 At the end of each chapter were tips on how to apply the content of the chapter.
 While some of them were redundant, I wrote most of them down in my notes, and started applying them.
-Some of those actually work for me!
+A couple of them actually work for me!

 ### Appreciation for other Books